ZynoZin/Maze/README.md

 # Maze
 A simple C Maze app done with SDL2

->Once you open the app you get the followoing:
+>Once you open the app, you get the following:
 <img src="pictures/firstScreen.png" width="800px" height="auto">

 # Start Button: